-Graduate students are encouraged to apply for assistance through the Student Financial Aid Office, First Floor, University Library.
+Graduate students are encouraged to apply for assistance through the Student Financial Aid Office, First Floor University Library.
 Student loans and Federal Work-Study are available for eligible graduate students.
-To apply, students must complete the Free Application for Federal Student Aid and have the results sent to Kent State University by the federal processor.
+To apply, complete the Free Application for Federal Student Aid and have the results sent to Kent State University.
 Application packets are available from the Student Financial Aid Office.
 The Free Application for Federal Student Aid can also be filed over the Internet at http://fafsa.ed.gov.
 Students are encouraged to apply as soon as possible after January 1.

 Graduate students who wish to borrow money through the Federal Direct Loan Program must complete a Free Application for Federal Student Aid.
 A graduate student must be enrolled at least half-time to receive a loan.
-Loan repayment will begin six months after a student ceases to be enrolled at least half-time.
+Loan repayment will begin six months after a student ceases to be enrolled at least halftime.

-Conferences and Research Funding
+Conference and Research Funding

-The Department has a limited amount of funding for travel by M.A. students to conferences at which they are showcasing their work.
+Students can request Research and Conference travel support through the Graduate Student Senate.
+The Department also has a limited amount of funding for travel by doctoral students to conferences at which they are showcasing their work.
 Students should contact the Graduate Program Coordinator to apply.
-Research and Conference travel support can also be requested through the Graduate Student Senate.
-For more information, see http://www.kent.edu/graduatestudies/gss-awards.
+Be aware that the department can only offer these funds if the student has already asked for funding from the Graduate Student Senate.